msabramo/kallithea/docs/installation_win.rst

 What this Guide does not cover:

 - Installing Celery
-- Running RhodeCode as Windows Service.
+- Running Kallithea as Windows Service.
 You can investigate here:

   - http://pypi.python.org/pypi/wsgisvc
   - http://ryrobes.com/python/running-python-scripts-as-a-windows-service/